 To diagnose and fix all your driver issues in a fast and simple way, try a special tool, e.g. Auslogics Driver Updater.

-Auslogics Driver Updater 9 outdated drivers found
+Auslogics Driver Updater will quickly locate outdated drivers

 4. Malware infection